 - Politically Incorrect Villain: Ethel is quite an anti-Semite in the film and when it's theorized the missing delivery boy may have been robbed, she suggests the mugger was a colored.

 "You and that hebe are trying to starve me to death!"

 - Punk in the Trunk: Ethel stuffs the sack containing her grandmother's dismembered remains into the trunk of her own car.

 - Red Shirt: Rosalie's drunk client.

 - Right Through the Wall: "Sometimes I could hear you.
 I know what you were doing with John, Rosalie."

 - The Scourge of God: Rosalie is a prostitute who snorts crack, while John is a misogynistic, violent ass who also partakes in recreational cocaine usage.

-- Sean Connery Is Going To Shoot You: Or hack, in this case.
+- Sean Connery Is About to Shoot You: Or hack, in this case.